cmower/FRI-Client-SDK_Cpp/README.md

 6. Build: `$ cmake --build .`

 The build directory now contains the built library `libFRIClient.a` and if `-DFRI_BUILD_EXAMPLES=ON` also the example executables.

+# Usage

+## Java application

+A flexible Java application is provided [here](java/LBRServer.java).
+This must be installed on the KUKA Sunrise controller.